9xN/9xN.github.io/_drafts/2023-07-07-Encoding-&-Encrypting-Shellcode.md

 #### AES-256-CBC
 AES-256-CBC is a widely used symmetric encryption algorithm.
 AES stands for Advanced Encryption Standard, and 256 refers to the key size in bits.
 CBC (Cipher Block Chaining) is a mode of operation that adds an extra layer of security by chaining together blocks of data.

+In our case we will be porting over a shrunk down version of tiny aes, which is a small and portable implementation of the AES-128, AES-192, and AES-256 encryption algorithm written in native C using nothing but the string.h library.
+The original source code can be found [here](https://github.com/kokke/tiny-AES-c).
+For our purposes we will be using the AES-256-CBC implementation and modifying it to avoid forming signatures from any other previous or future malware that might use this library as well.
+The reason we are utilizing this portable shrunk down version of the code we need directly is to not only shrink down the binary size but to avoid setting off any false flags that AV/EDR systems might pick up on when importing any standard crypto libraries such as openssl as seen below when we import the library into our program.

 AES-256-CBC is a symmetric encryption algorithm that operates on blocks of data.
 Let's break down how it works: